hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/11_road_tiles_assembly.md

   <img style="width: 100%; height: auto;" src="opmanual_duckietown/images/tiles/instructions/curved_3_done.png"/>
 </div>

-To add the outer white line you can either use the template from above or you will have to measure again.
+To add the outer white line you can either use another template from above or you will have to measure again.
 You can use the same technique as for the yellow middle line: place one end of a rope in the edge of the tile and draw a quarter circle with a radius of 50.75cm which will represent the inner boundary of the white tape.
 Alternatively, you can mark the lane width of 21cm at different locations and place the white tape accordingly.

 <div figure-id="fig:tile_instruction_curved_4">